-We would like to introduce you to our app Subscription Management that is designed exclusively for Software Publishers and Value Added Resellers using software as a service model.
-It manages flexible billing schedules, penalty schedules, payment reminders, margin schedules and product licensing.
-With billing schedule being the heart of the process, it governs if an invoice should be created, when it should be created, how often it should be created and what value should be on the invoice.
+We would like to introduce you to our Subscription and Recurring Billing Management Software that is designed exclusively for Software Publishers and Value Added Resellers using the software as a service model.
+It manages flexible billing schedules, penalty schedules, payment reminders, margin schedules, and product licensing.
+With billing schedule being the heart of the process, it governs if an invoice should be created, when it should be created, how often it should be created, and what value should be on the invoice.

 Let’s understand the app with the help of a use case.

-Having set the Margin Schedule, Sarah needs to define the Billing Schedule using which the Invoices will be sent to the customers along with payment reminders, penalty to be levied and margin for the resellers.
-In the Billing Schedule she defines billing frequency, when to generate invoice, how many invoices should be generated, Reminder Schedule and Default Penalty Schedule.
+Having set the Margin Schedule, Sarah needs to define the Billing Schedule using which the Invoices will be sent to the customers along with payment reminders, penalty to be levied, and margin for the resellers.
+In the Billing Schedule, she defines billing frequency, when to generate invoices, how many invoices should be generated, Reminder Schedule, and Default Penalty Schedule.

 Using this Billing Schedule Invoices will be generated either on-demand or by automation of the process.
 Billing Lines are added to the Billing Schedule against which the Invoices are billed.
 Also, the Product Platform, Product Version, and Product Series are defined to identify which product’s platform, version and series are being billed for.

 After the Billing Schedule is defined Sarah can easily generate Invoices from them.
-For this she needs to run a workflow that generates on-demand invoice for the defined Billing Schedule (the same can be automated).
+For this, she needs to run a workflow that generates on-demand invoices for the defined Billing Schedule (the same can be automated).
 Sarah can also go to the Invoice and verify that Billing Lines are added to the Invoice.
-Therefore by using Subscription Management Sarah is able to generate Invoices for her customers automatically and save plethora of time to be used in other constructive tasks.
+Therefore by using Subscription and Recurring Billing Management Sarah is able to generate Invoices for her customers automatically and save a plethora of time to be used in other constructive tasks.

-If you also need to send payment reminders, create margin schedules, set flexible billing schedules, define penalty, product licensing and create recurring invoices for your organization, all you need to do is explore our app Subscription Management for a free trial of 15 days from our website.
+If you also need to send payment reminders, create margin schedules, set flexible billing schedules, define penalties, product licensing, and create recurring invoices for your organization, all you need to do is explore our app for a free trial of 15 days from our website.

 For a live demo or to discuss your requirements please email firstname.lastname@example.org